aergoio/eth-merkle-bridge/docs/source/contracts.rst

 Deploying a new bridge
 ======================

-Before using the bridge deployer, a config file should be create to register network node connections, validators and the address of aergo_erc20 on ethereum.
-The aergo bridge contract must record the aergo_erc20 address so that aergo can be unfroozen.
+Before using the bridge deployer, a config file should be created to register network node connections, bridge tempo (anchoring periode and finality of both chains), validators and the address of aergo_erc20 on ethereum.
+The aergo bridge contract must record the aergo_erc20 so that aergo can be unfroozen.

 .. image:: images/scratch.png